-One of the most popular posts in this blog is focused on how to become a partner at a Big 4 firm.
-Therefore, in this 2-part blog post, I thought I would turn my attention to how to make partner in a magic circle law firm (i.e. A&O, Slaughter and May, Freshfields, Clifford Chance, Linklaters).
+So you want to make partner in a magic circle (or even perhaps a silver circle) law firm?
+In this 2-part blog post, I’ll talk you through to how to make partner in a magic circle law firm (i.e. A&O, Slaughter and May, Freshfields, Clifford Chance, Linklaters).

 Making partner at a magic circle law firm (i.e. A&O, Slaughter and May, Freshfields, Clifford Chance, Linklaters) is becoming harder